 King coconuts are available year-round.

 King coconuts are a southeast Asian variety of tree nut, botanically known as Cocos nucifera var. aurantiaca.
 They stand apart from other coconuts with their orange colored skin and football-like shape.
 Although they are not as sweet as other varieties, they are the preferred coconut in the South Asian tropics, which is how they earned the name “King” of the coconuts.
 In the local Sinhalese, they are called Thambili.
-The palm fruits been used in Ayurvedic medicine for thousands of years.
+The palm fruits have been used in Ayurvedic medicine for thousands of years.
 Unlike the young green coconut, King coconuts are only used for the liquid within and they have no husk.
 Sometimes they are referred to as ‘coconuts for drinking’.
 They are harvested with extreme care, by hand and lowered from the tall palm trees using ropes and pulleys to avoid damaging the precious fruits.

 King coconuts are a rich source of B-complex vitamins, amino acids, and electrolytes, which are minerals like potassium, calcium, sodium, magnesium, chloride and phosphate.
 The liquid within the King coconuts has more magnesium and calcium than an orange, and more potassium than a banana.
 It will naturally replenish the body’s loss of electrolytes by sweating during exercise or any other type of exertion.
 This helps prevent dehydration and fatigue.
 King coconuts contain bioactive enzymes which aid in digestion and help with the body’s metabolism.
 Studies have found the water has antioxidant properties.
 The liquid contains trace amounts of natural sucrose, fructose and glucose.
 Heating or any type of temperature pasteurization can reduce the nutritional benefits of King coconut water.